wombleton/gitlaw-nz/acts/N/New Zealand Security Intelligence Service Act 1969.md

     *   (b) to the gathering of foreign intelligence information essential to security.

-    (3) Every person who knowingly fails to comply with subsection (1) or (2A) commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (3) Every person who knowingly fails to comply with subsection (1) or (2A) commits an offence and is liable on conviction to a fine not exceeding $1,000\.

     Section 4G: inserted, on 1 September 1999, by [section 6][91] of the New Zealand Security Intelligence Service Amendment Act (No 2) 1999 (1999 No 91).